neondatabase/website/content/docs/ai/ai-intro.md

 The _Neon AI Starter Kit_ includes:

 - Neon Postgres with the latest version of `pgvector` for storing vector embeddings
-- The `neon_vecs` Python client for managing and querying vector embeddings in Postgres with the `pgvector` extension
+- The `neon_vecs` Python and JavaScript SDKs for managing and querying vector embeddings in Postgres with the `pgvector` extension
 - The `neon_ai` utility for generating vector embeddings with your chosen LLM and storing them in Postgres
 - Starter apps to get you up and running in minutes:
     - AI chatbot starter app